 - Obtain graduate and/or professional degrees at notable universities in biological and agricultural engineering, biomedical engineering, medicine, law, business, or other related disciplines.

-In terms of student learning outcomes, the biological engineering program produces graduates who are prepared to enter the professional practice of biological engineering with:
+In terms of student outcomes, the biological engineering program produces graduates who are prepared to enter the professional practice of biological engineering with:

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

 - an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors

 - an ability to communicate effectively with a range of audiences